Jacob Zuma

-Jacob Gedleyihlekisa Zuma (/zu/; born 12 April 1942) is a South African politician who served as the president of South Africa from 2009 to 2018.
-He is also referred to by his initials JZ and clan names Nxamalala and Msholozi.
+Jacob Gedleyihlekisa Zuma (Note: /zu/; He is also referred to by his clan names Nxamalala and Msholozi.) (born 12 April 1942) is a South African politician who served as the fourth president of South Africa from 2009 to 2018.
 Zuma was a former anti-apartheid activist, member of uMkhonto weSizwe, and president of the African National Congress (ANC) from 2007 to 2017.
-He is also the father-in-law of Eswatini king, Mswati III, as of 2024.
+He is also the father-in-law of Eswatini king Mswati III.

 Zuma was born in the rural region of Nkandla, which is now part of the KwaZulu-Natal province and the centre of Zuma's support base.
 He joined the ANC at the age of 17 in 1959 and spent ten years in Robben Island Prison as a political prisoner.
 He went into exile in 1975 and was ultimately appointed head of the ANC's intelligence department.
 After the ANC was unbanned in 1990, he quickly rose through the party's national leadership and became deputy secretary general in 1991, national chairperson in 1994, and deputy president in 1997.
 He was the deputy president of South Africa from 1999 to 2005 under President Thabo Mbeki, Nelson Mandela's successor.
 Mbeki dismissed Zuma on 14 June 2005 after Zuma's financial adviser, Schabir Shaik, was convicted of making corrupt payments to Zuma in connection with the Arms Deal.
 Zuma was charged with corruption and was also acquitted on rape charges in the highly publicised 2006 trial.
 He managed to retain the support of a left-wing coalition inside the ANC, which allowed him to remove Mbeki as ANC president in December 2007 at the ANC's Polokwane elective conference.

 Zuma was elected president of South Africa in the 2009 general election and took office on 9 May.
 The criminal charges against him were formally withdrawn the same week.
 As president, he launched the R4-trillion National Infrastructure Plan and signed a controversial nuclear power deal with the Russian government, which was blocked by the Western Cape High Court in 2017.
 As a former member of the South African Communist Party, he increasingly relied on left-wing populist rhetoric, and in his 2017 State of the Nation address he announced a new policy of "radical economic transformation".
 Among the few policies implemented before the end of his presidency were land expropriation without compensation, free higher education, a series of attempted structural reforms in key sectors involving restrictions on foreign ownership, and more stringent black economic empowerment requirements.
 In the international arena, Zuma emphasised South-South cooperation and economic diplomacy.
 The admission of South Africa to the BRICS grouping has been described as a major triumph for Zuma, and he has been praised for his HIV/AIDS policy.